docsforadobe/after-effects-scripting-guide/docs/general/project.md

 #### Description

-The Use Feet + Frames setting in the Project Settings dialog box. `true` if using Feet + Frames; `false` if using Frames.
+The "Use Feet + Frames" setting in the Project Settings dialog box.

+`true` if using Feet + Frames; `false` if using Frames.

 #### Type